intel-lab-lkp/linux/Documentation/virt/kvm/locking.rst

 The acquisition orders for mutexes are as follows:

 - cpus_read_lock() is taken outside kvm_lock
+    - Taking cpus_read_lock() outside of kvm_lock is problematic,
+      despite it being the official ordering, as it is quite easy to unknowingly trigger cpus_read_lock() while holding kvm_lock.
+      Use caution when walking vm_list, e.g. avoid complex operations when possible.

 - kvm_usage_lock is taken outside cpus_read_lock()